-During the 1970s, high unemployment rates forced thousands of Filipinos to look for work outside the country; they had to travel long distances and be away from their families in order to survive.
+During the 1970s, high unemployment rates forced thousands of Filipinos to look for work outside the country; they had to travel long distances and be away from their families to survive.
 The best way for them to stay in touch was by sending balikbayan boxes.

-OFW families looked forward for it on Christmas
+OFW families looked forward to it on Christmas

-Eventually, this practice was formalized through an official government initiative that reduced airfares, gave hotel discounts and huge baggage allowances.
+Eventually, this practice was formalized through an official government initiative that reduced airfares and gave hotel discounts and huge baggage allowances.
 Returning Filipinos stopped using luggage and began using large carton boxes.

 Overseas Filipino Workers, mostly from the Middle East and H.K., sent boxes towards Christmas.
 In the late 1990s, freight prices in the USA became competitive.
 As a result, Filipino-Americans began sending boxes the whole-year round.

 The politics of Balikbayan boxes

-Under the Cory Aquino administration, the government waived the taxes and duties on balikbayan boxes officially.
+Under the Cory Aquino administration, the government officially waived the taxes and duties on balikbayan boxes.
 At around this time, entrepreneurs like Rico Nunga started to offer these boxes door-to-door delivery for $40 to $80.
 Many other companies quickly sprouted.